Generic Name: lovastatin (LOE va sta tin)

 Store at room temperature away from moisture, heat, and light.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Avoid eating foods that are high in fat or cholesterol.
-Lovastatin will not be as effective in lowering your cholesterol if you do not follow a cholesterol-lowering diet plan.
+Avoid eating foods high in fat or cholesterol.
+Mevacor will not be as effective if you do not follow a cholesterol-lowering diet plan.

-In rare cases, lovastatin can cause a condition that results in the breakdown of skeletal muscle tissue, leading to kidney failure.
-Call your doctor right away if you have unexplained muscle pain, tenderness, or weakness especially if you also have fever, unusual tiredness, and dark colored urine.
+Mevacor can cause the breakdown of muscle tissue, which can lead to kidney failure.
+Call your doctor right away if you have unexplained muscle pain, tenderness, or weakness especially if you also have fever, unusual tiredness, or dark colored urine.